Ayush-git403/JobTracker/README.md

 ---

-## 📌 What is JobTracker?
+## 📌 What is SkillMatch?

-JobTracker is a full-stack web application that streamlines the hiring process through a role-based platform.
+SkillMatch is a full-stack web application that streamlines the hiring process through a role-based platform.
 Employers can post jobs and manage applications, while Applicants can browse listings and track their application status in real time — all secured with JWT authentication and role-based access control.

 ---